bogdanmariusc10/Logo-Classification-with-Convolutional-Neural-Network/README.md

 ---

-## Future Improvements

-- A cleaner and balanced training dataset.
-- Increase training epochs on a better GPU.
-- Use data augmentation to improve generalization.
-- Improve logo retrieval using additional APIs.

----

 ## Conclusion and Future Improvements

 Currently, the project has not yet achieved successful logo classification, as additional training is necessary.